Kecskemét: Demographics

 Kecskemét has 107,267 residents (As of 2001).
-The population is homogeneous with a large Hungarian majority.
+The population is homogeneous, with a large Hungarian majority.
 A few thousand of the Romani minority live in the city; they formed their independent minority government in 1994.
-(95% Hungarian; 0.8% Romani; 0.4% German; 0.2% Slovak; 4.8% other.)
-The city had a thriving Jewish population before World War II, as represented by their grand synagogue.
-Most of the Jews were deported by the Nazi forces in 1944 to concentration camps, where they were killed.
+The demographics are 95% Hungarian, 0.8% Romani, 0.4% German, 0.2% Slovak; 4.8% other.
+The city had a thriving Jewish population before the Second World War, as represented by the grand synagogue.
+Most of the Jews were deported by the Nazi German forces in 1944 to concentration camps, where they were killed.

-The Vice President of the German minority in Kecskemet is Ms Rozalia Neuendorf.
+The vice president of the German minority in Kecskemet is Rozalia Neuendorf.
 Since 19 March 2007, there is also a minority self-government for Croats in Kecskemét.

 Districts

 Kecskemét is divided into 21+1 sections.